Xceptance/rest-load-test-suite/README.md

         └── flash.yaml
 ```

-If further yaml config files are need, for example a configuration for a flashsale, the according filename needs to be added to the `general.properties.yaml.site.files` property in the `config/project.properties` file.
+If further yaml config files are need, for example a configuration for a flash sale, the according filename needs to be added to the `general.properties.yaml.site.files` property in the `config/project.properties` file.

 ### Properties